aisara-hub/aisaratuners/docs/user guide.md

 ### Class aisaratuners.aisara_keras_tuner.HpOptimization(hp_class=None, model_func=None, opti_paras=None, opti_objects=None, num_trials=5, rounds=3, mode = 'c', api_key= None, aisara_seed = 'variable')

-Initiate aisara optimizer.
-Total of **n** number of trials will be performed where **n** is num_trials*rounds.
+Instantiate the optimizer class.
+Total of (n) number of trials will be performed where (n) is num_trials*rounds.
 The hyperparameters solution space will get reduced according to the number of rounds, and each round will be investigated with multiple trials as provided by the user.

 **Parameters:**
 * hp_class: aisaratuners.aisara_keras_tuner.Hp class